 This warning goes to both the facilitator and the participants.
 A Goal Tree is a means to list all the Necessary Conditions that must be fulfilled in a sequential order so that the Goal can be achieved.

-Building a Goal Tree is not a brainstorming which is way too open, but a necessity-logic driven investigation about what is strictly necessary to achieve, in order to achieve the Goal.
+Building a Goal Tree is not a brainstorming which is way too open, but a necessity-logic driven investigation about what is strictly necessary to achieve step-by-step, in order to achieve the Goal.

 A perfectly logical tree is not enough